 To help keep your immune system healthy all year long, focus on a balanced eating plan, adequate sleep and stress management.

-Aim for five to seven servings of vegetables and fruits daily to get immune-boosting vitamins, minerals and antioxidants.
+Aim for five to seven servings of vegetables and fruits daily to get vitamins, minerals and antioxidants that may support immune health.

 Good hygiene and hand-washing help prevent the spread of germs.
 Remember to wash produce before eating or using in recipes.
 Clean glasses, forks, spoons and other utensils to reduce the spread and growth of bacteria.